Shiv123ani/Data_Analysis_Project/README.md

      ![image](https://github.com/user-attachments/assets/d6767084-f203-4892-bb22-5d55eb411ba6)

+   Insights
+   The percentage of tracks stopped early was 48.63% compared to completed which is 51.37%.

-5. Does the platform or shuffle mode influence track completion rates?
+9. Does the platform or shuffle mode influence track completion rates?

         select platform ,shuffle ,count(*) as total_played ,sum(case when reason_end='trackdone' then 1 else 0 end) as
         track_completed_count,cast(round(sum(case when reason_end='trackdone' then 1 else 0 end)*100.0/count(*),2) as